color shape color shape

 • 40% increase in consumer satisfaction

-These findings were published in Professional Case Management.
+The findings from this research study were published in Professional Case Management.

 View the full graphic here.